 A Five-Star rating is the highest rating possible a skilled nursing facility (SNF) can receive.
 The ratings are calculated from a facility’s state survey results, quality measures and staffing levels.
 A star rating is provided for each of these sources, and then these ratings are combined to calculate an overall rating.

 “I’m extremely proud of all or our centers for their commitment to quality this past year,” said Tammy Jo Painter, Vice President of Compliance for AMFM.
-“Our teams continue to lead West Virginia in providing quality care.”
+“Our teams continue to lead West Virginia in quality care.”

 Clay Health Care Center, Fayette, E.A.
 Hawse, Webster, Wayne and Lincoln Nursing & Rehabilitation Centers (N&RC) all received the Five-Star rating.